writethedocs/www/docs/conf/portland/2025/opportunity-grants.md

 We prioritize applications based on the overall impact that granting an application will have on the applicant, the Write the Docs community, and the applicant’s wider community and country.
 However, there are no requirements for you to meet.
 In other words, if you’re unsure, please apply.

-Grant applicants, like all other participants in the Write the Documents community, are required to follow the [Code of Conduct](https://www.writethedocs.org/conf/portland/2025/code-of-conduct/).
+Grant applicants, like all other participants in the Write the Docs community, are required to follow the [Code of Conduct](https://www.writethedocs.org/conf/portland/2025/code-of-conduct/).

 ## Schedule